cartland/teleserver/README.md

 * /api/latest?canid=1536&canid=1537 will give you the latest values for messages with ids 1536 and 1536 (0x600 and 0x601 in hex)
-* /api/graphs?canid=1536&field=ArrayVoltage&time=3m will give you a graph in flot format for the ArrayVoltage field of messages with a canid of 0x600.
+* /api/graphs?canid=1536&field=ArrayVoltage&time=3m will give you a graph in flot format for the ArrayVoltage field of messages with a canid of 0x600 in the last 3 minutes.
 Using multiple can ids or multiple fields will give the intersection of everything that matches.

 ### Documentation
 Documentation for most of the functionality: [![GoDoc](https://godoc.org/github.com/CalSol/teleserver/lib?status.png)](https://godoc.org/github.com/CalSol/teleserver/lib)